-Any townhouse with an area meeting the definition of habitable attic that is located above the third story above grade plane requires the dwelling unit to be sprinkler protected throughout in accordance with R313.1.1.
+Any dwelling unit within a townhouse with an area meeting the definition of habitable attic that is located above the third story above grade plane requires the dwelling unit to install an automatic residential fire sprinkler system.
+The system shall be designed and installed in accordance with Section R313.1.1.
 Sprinkler system demand shall be satisfied by Denver Water's site pressures without a fire pump.
-Alternatively, a NFPA 13R system may be proposed to satisfy the sprinkler requirement.
+Alternatively, an NFPA 13R system may be proposed to satisfy the sprinkler requirement.